-- 16. We expect all officers to be alert to the possibility of Economic Crime and report any suspicious activity.
-We list possible channels for reporting at appendix D. - 17.
-We also expect officers to apply with apt Code of Conduct and Council policy and procedures.
-Failing to adhere to policy and procedures may result in disciplinary action. - 18.
+- 18. All officers shall be alert to the possibility of Economic Crime and report any suspicious activity.
+We list possible channels for reporting at appendix D. - 19.
+Officers shall also comply with the Code of Conduct and Council policy and procedures.
+Failing to adhere to policy and procedures may result in disciplinary action. - 20.
 Officers must also properly account for and safeguard the money and assets in their charge.
+This responsibility includes designing and operating controls that aim to prevent fraud or loss.